 - Who are the main characters?

-- What is Charlie's problem?
+- ❖ What is Charlie's problem?

 - Where does the story happen?
 Describe the setting.

 - ❖ What events take place?

-to plan your writing • Write a rough draft • Ask a friend to edit the draft • Revise your text and make the necessary corrections • Then write it neatly in the space on the opposite page.
+Use a mind map to help you to plan your writing Write a rough draft Ask a friend to edit the draft Revise your text and make the necessary corrections Then write it neatly in the space on the opposite page.